Hypothesis Generation via LLM-Automated Language Bias for ILP

 \section{Conclusion}

-\paragraph{Contribution.} This study proposes an innovative multi-agent collaborative reasoning framework for complex knowledge discovery tasks.
-By integrating LLMs with ILP solver, our framework enables automatic hypothesis generation and verification through multi-agent collaboration.
-Our approach effectively overcomes the reliance of traditional ILP on expert-defined language bias, achieving an end-to-end automated pipeline from unstructured textual data to verifiable logical hypotheses.
+\paragraph{Contribution.} This study proposes an innovative multi-agent collaborative reasoning framework for automatic hypothesis generation and verification.
+Our approach effectively reduces the reliance of traditional ILP on expert-defined language bias, achieving an end-to-end automated pipeline from unstructured textual data to verifiable logical hypotheses.
 Extensive experiments on diverse datasets and challenging scenarios demonstrate that our framework consistently outperforms existing baselines under various data conditions, exhibiting superior performance and robustness.
 This work not only extends the application of ILP to unstructured text domains, but also provides a new paradigm for building interpretable hybrid AI reasoning systems, laying a solid foundation for automated knowledge discovery.

 \paragraph{Limitation.} Although our method demonstrates its effectiveness in the current experimental settings—including the synthetic SHOES dataset and the Zendo cognitive reasoning task—its performance and applicability to more complex and diverse real-world data (e.g., richer textual content with highly sparse information or more ambiguous semantics) remain to be further explored and validated.